spacecloud-io/space-docs/content/essentials/data-modelling/types-and-directives.md

 ### Scalar types

+**ID**

+An `ID` is used to hold a string value.
+You use `ID` to store prominent strings in your model like the unique identifier of a row/document.
+A field with type `ID` can store up to 50 characters.

+Space Cloud auto-generates the value of `ID` fields with [ksuid](https://github.com/segmentio/ksuid) (sortable unique identifiers) if you don't provide their value during mutation.

+As of now, only `ID` fields can have primary and unique key constraints.
+If you want to alter this behaviour, contribute your thoughts on this [Github issue](https://github.com/spaceuptech/space-cloud/issues/479).

+**Example:** Uniquely identify an order in an e-commerce app:

+{{< highlight graphql "hl_lines=2">}}
+type order {
+  id: ID! @primary
+  amount: Float!
+}
+{{< /highlight >}}

 **String**

-A `String` holds text. `String` is used for fields like the customer name, the title of a blog post or anything else that is best represented as text.
+A `String` holds text. `String` is used for fields like the title of a blog post or anything that is best represented as text.

 **Example:**

 {{< highlight graphql "hl_lines=3">}}
-type posts {
+type post {
-  id: ID! @id
+  id: ID! @primary
   title: String!
   text: String!
 }